ubccr/hpc-toolset-tutorial/xdmod/README.md

 #### User / PI Names

-Open XDMoD has the ability to import a full names.
-If full names are not imported, usernames are used.
+The resource manager logs contain the system usernames of the users that submitted jobs.
+To display the full names in Open XDMoD you must provide a data file that contains the full name of each user for each system username.
+This file is in a `csv` format.

 ![Group By User(names not importe)](./tutorial-screenshots/usernames.png)

 This has not been automated for this tutorial.
 We dont want you to fall asleep!

 Create a file with the contents below:

-The file needs to be able to be read by the `xdmod` user to for this demo it will be created in /var/tmp
+The file needs to be able to be read by the `xdmod` user, for this demo it will be created in /var/tmp

 ```bash